content-strategy-forum/csf-glossary/user-story.md

 description: A user story is a content development technique that helps writers produce copy in relation to user needs.

 summary: A user story is a content planning and development technique that helps writers focus on the scenarios and criteria of user needs, which in turn informs how to write content that fulfulls those needs.
-The model also helps ensure stakeholder alignment on scenearios and criteria, as well benefits collaborative writing situations.
+The model also helps ensure stakeholder alignment on the scenarios and criteria, as well benefits collaborative writing situations.

 tags: